MrArjunArunachalam/PrimeNumberApp/README.md

 # PrimeNumberApp
-This is a simple Api to calculate the prime number till upper limit
+This is a simple application with an Api to calculate the prime number till upper limit